Tinnitus

 At Sound Relief, we use a multidisciplinary approach utilizing tinnitus sound therapy, counseling, and technology, all based on the principles of Tinnitus Retraining Therapy (TRT).

-* Please be warned – Most audiologists and hearing care providers offer only one solution: hearing aids.
-These may work for people with hearing loss, but amplification does not help tinnitus sufferers with normal hearing.
+* Please be warned – Most audiologists and hearing care providers offer only one solution: hearing aids, but hearing aids alone typically help reduce tinnitus in just 50% of cases and amplification is not the answer for those who experience tinnitus with normal hearing.

 For more information about how we help people find relief, visit Tinnitus Treatment.
 If you are running out of hope, have been told that nothing can be done, or are worried that you won’t ever escape the ringing in your ears, visit Tinnitus Success Stories and hear from a few of our patients.